curtischong/kaggle-solutions-old/Bengali.AI Speech Recognition.md

 - use good training data.  if you are given bad training data, don't make a cake out of garbage. find better ingredients!
 - a good approach to data augmentation:
 	- (2nd) "most of the augmentations are there because logically it makes sense for them to be there and not the results of some grid search experiments.
 I try to take the same approach in CV comps too"
+- when dealing with audio, train a punctuation model to input punctuation afterwards.
+	- but make sure hypthens and periods are trained with the original model (so it can pick up on pauses)
+	- only the top competitors UNDERSTOOD THE IMPORTANCE OF A PUNCTUATION MODEL
+	- people tried ot use a seq2seq model to generate the punctuation (probably given the predicted sentence with no punctuation, generate one that did have it)
+		- however, a classification model worked much better